Highly Efficient H2S Removal from biogas at high uptime enables industries to meet stringent gas quality requirements.

 The THIOPAQ® was developed by Paques in cooperation with universities, research institutes and customers.
 Fundamental and applied research into biological, physical and mechanical aspects of the system resulted in a cost-effective and reliable process.

-Through continuous development Paques is able to provide every customer with a tailor-made gas treatment solution that enables the customer to produce biogas with a very low hydrogen sulfide content, and to fuel local gas-fired microgrids, or upgrade the gas to biomethane.
+Through continuous development Paques is able to provide every customer with a tailor-made gas treatment solution that enables the customer to produce biogas with a very low hydrogen sulfide content at a low O&M cost and to fuel local gas-fired microgrids, or upgrade the gas to biomethane.
 Additionally, the elemental sulfur produced by the THIOPAQ® can be used as a high-quality fertilizer.

 The caustic solution in the THIOPAQ® scrubber is continuously biologically regenerated.
 In the scrubber, the gas containing H₂S is brought into contact with the wash solution in counter-current flow.
 Absorption of H₂S under slightly alkaline conditions (pH 8-9) enables a chemical reaction with hydroxide ions: